Karen Pierce / Metalsmith

 THE HIGH SCHOOL SCHOLARSHIP PROGRAM

 I coordinate a scholarship program, which officially started with the 2003/04 school year, to help children from the village attend high school.
 Free public school in Belize only goes through primary school (Standard 6 British system--about equal to USA grade 6).
 If one chooses to continue their education beyond this, they must pay to attend a 4-year high school program at a cost of approximately $2,000.00US per year for school fees, books, uniforms, transportation and room & board (they must live away from home, as there are no high schools near the village).
 Most of these children's families can not afford to pay tuition, let alone the additional expenses involved with their child's education.
 The high-school scholarship program was started after we got to know many of the village children and learned of their desire to attend high school and learned of the prohibitive costs associated with their continuing education.
-Scholarship and High School Information Document

 THE INDIAN CHURCH VILLAGE LIBRARY

-Last Updated March 30, 2008.
+Last Updated January 5, 2021.
 Check frequently for updates!
-Karen Pierce © 2008
+Karen Pierce © 2021